bytemedavis/NamelessX/README.md

-# NamelessX (WIP)
+# NamelessX
-This is a fork of the official Minecraft plugin for NamelessMC v2, that focuses on optimized performance, security and being user-friendly.
+This is a fork of the official Minecraft plugin for NamelessMC v2, that focuses on optimized performance and being more user-friendly.

 # Features
 * Registration for your NamelessMC Website